-Building Groups

-A single new house may be permitted where development would round off an established group of 3 or more closely related residential buildings or buildings capable of conversion for residential use.
-This should be sifed within the building group (i.e. generally located close to other buildings in the group) provided this does not detract from the overall sense of containment and cohesion of the group within its wider landscape setting.
+Building Groups: A single new house may be permitted where development would round off an established group of 3 or more closely related residential buildings or buildings capable of conversion for residential use.
+This should be sited/located within the building group (i.e. generally located close to other buildings in the group) provided this does not detract from the overall sense of containment and cohesion of the group within its wider landscape setting.
 Development outwith the boundaries or features that define a group's sense of containment should not be considered as constituting development within or rounding off the building group.
 Proposals that have a significant detrimental impact on the character of the group, or its landscape setting should be resisted as failing to round off or consolidate the group.
 Definitions of "sense of containment" and "building group" are contained in the Glossary.

-Illustration here of what constitutes a building group and an example of what constitutes an acceptable rounding off.
+(Illustrations of what constitutes a building group and examples of what does and does not constitute a rounding off.)

-Gap Sites

-In Category 1 RSUs a gap site with a frontage of up to 50 meters between the curtilages of two houses or the curtilage of one house and a metaled road, or between the curtilage of one house and an existing substantial building such as a church, a shop or a community facility may be filled by a single house.
-Asite will not constitute a gap site if it lies within the curtilage of an existing house, or on land that is not clearly defined as being outwith the curtilage of a house or houses.
+Gap Sites: In Category 1 RSUs a gap site between the curtilages of two existing residential properties or the curtilage of 1 dwelling and a metalled road may be filled by a single house.
+A site will not constitute a gap site if it lies within the curtilage of an existing house, or on land that is not clearly defined as being outwith the curtilage of a house or houses.
 For the purposes of this definition, a house must (as a minimum) be wind and watertight to be considered as a dwelling.
-In Category 2 RSUs suitable gap sites with a frontage of up to 75 meters may be filled by up to two new houses.
+Housing will not normally be permitted to fill a gap between a house and a non-residential property.
+In Category 2 RSUs suitable gap sites may be filled by up to two new houses.
+(See Glossary).

-Illustration here of what constitutes an acceptable gap site.
+(Illustrations of what does and does not constitute an acceptable gap site.)

-Essential Workers

-This policy supports the development of a single house to meet an essential worker requirement for the management of land or other rural business, or for a retired farmer and/or their spouse where all other options where a house could be supported by Policy TC2 have been investigated and dismissed.
-In all instances occupancy controls will be applied to any planning permission through the use of conditions.
+Essential Workers: This policy supports the development of a single house to meet an essential worker requirement for the management of land or other rural business, or for a retired farmer and/or their spouse where all other options where a house could be supported by Policy TC2 have been investigated and dismissed.
+In all instances occupancy controls will be applied to any planning permission through the use of conditions or other legal agreement.
 These options include the conversion or renovation of existing property on the same landholding, availability of accommodation in a settlement in close proximity to the required location, the existence of a valid planning permission for a new house that has not been taken up and development of a new house on a site that would be supported by Policy TC2.
 These options would not be subject to the application of occupancy controls.